 Each podium has its own purpose and became a foundation for different zones: lecture space, open cinema and scene, banya, yoga and meditation spot, kitchen, WC, wood workshop, co-working, bungalows, tents, egg-shaped domes, hearth and top viewpoint.
 As you can see we totally refused to build up multi-storey objects and focused on cozy isolated single-level buildings.
 This allows people to have more privacy and reduces the production and service load.

 Our bungalow cab called Octobase is a result of deep research and several creative experiments.
 We wanted it to be simple and original, made of local materials, fresh in summer time and warm in mid-season.
-This unique form has 8 walls, cosmic round windows and amazing sunny roof light.
+This unique house has 8 walls, cosmic round windows and amazing sunny roof light.
 The visitors have everything they need there, including high-speed Wi-Fi and electricity, warm bed and wardrobe.

 Each bungalow has its own visual imagery.
 We created patterns and produced textile for bed covers and curtains, designed and made up craft furniture and interiors.